kaush4l/Codes/README.md

 Palindrome.java :
     Counts all palindromes in the given input including the letters itself.

+Substring.java :
+    This return the longest string of non repeated consecutive characters.

 WordCount.java
-     Counts the frequency of words and outputs the first 20 words
+     Counts the frequency of words and outputs the first 20 words.